Canonical Quantization of a Memristive Leaky Integrate-and-Fire Neuron Circuit: Quantization of the Circuit

 We replace the dissipative memristor with a semi-infinite, lossless transmission line (TL) composed of coupled \( LC \) oscillators, following the approach of the Caldeira-Leggett model~\cite{vool_introduction_2017}.
+This is done in line with the approach used in the counterpart framework used in the quantization of the Hodgkin-Huxley circuits \cite{gonzalez-raya_quantized_2019,gonzalez-raya_quantized_2020}.

+The TL provides a broadband, approximately Ohmic admittance at the port, so that energy injected by the node propagates away without reflection.
+Dissipation and associated quantum noise then appear only in the reduced dynamics after tracing out the line, while the composite ``system + TL" remains lossless and amenable to canonical quantization.

 The line acts as an absorbing bath, with its characteristic impedance \( Z_0 = \sqrt{L_0 / C_0} \) encoding the effective resistance.
 By adiabatically modulating \( Z_0(t) \), we mimic the memristor’s history-dependent behavior, allowing us to recover classical memristive dynamics in the weak-coupling, low-frequency limit.

 To couple the LIF node to this TL environment, we introduce a small coupling capacitor \( C_C \), as shown in \Cref{fig:tl_circuit}.
 This ensures that the interaction remains perturbative and does not dominate the system’s dynamics.